Publications | The Perryman Group

 Dr. Perryman discusses the challenges for the agriculture industry and drought affected communities.

-Dr. Perryman discusses the water situation in Texas.
+Dr. Perryman discusses the latest Texas water plan.